neghani/learnwire/readme.md

 ### Build a Simple Calculator app with Vanilla JS

-1. In Week #1 assignment we create a repo, in the root of the same repo create another folder called `Week-4-assignment`
+1. In Week #1 assignment, we create a repo, in the root of the same repo create another folder called `Week-4-assignment`
 1. Build a Simple Calculator app with Vanilla JS in the folder
-   - App that will consist of two text fields to take inputs from user
+   - An App that will consist of two text fields to take inputs from the user
-   - 4 button that will perform the specific calculation
+   - Four button that will perform the specific calculation
    - Result pan for the calculated value to appear
-1. Link update you portfolio page with a link to that subfolder you created
+1. Link update your portfolio page with a link to that subfolder you created
 1. Push the changes to the remote repo
-1. Verify if the remote app is updated with new links
+1. Verify whether the remote app is updated with new links

 {A demo video of the assignment will be placed here}